How to Fix Under Extrude on 3D Printer?

 3D printers became a widespread instrument for making three-dimensional physical objects.
-A process of extruding successive thin layers of molten plastic in accordance with a digital file is called “additive manufacturing.”
-Despite this technique not being complicated, there is a probability of errors, the most common of which is under-extrusion,” to occur.
+A process of extruding successive thin layers of molten plastic by a digital file is called “additive manufacturing.”
+Despite this technique not being complicated, errors are probable, the most common of which is under-extrusion,” to occur.

 It is unarguable that under-extrusion is incompatible with hi-end manufacturing.